Muhammad-Sheraz-ds/Data-Structures-and-Algorithms-in-Python/README.md

   <img src="your-profile-logo.png" alt="Data Structures and Algorithms" width="200"/>
 </p>

-# Comprehensive-Data-Structures-and-Algorithms-in-Python
+# Comprehensive Data Structures and Algorithms in Python

-Welcome to the Comprehensive Data Structures and Algorithms in Python repository, a comprehensive and advanced resource designed to help you master the core concepts that are highly sought after by FAANG (Facebook, Apple, Amazon, Netflix, Google) companies.
-With this repository, you will gain an in-depth understanding of data structures and algorithms, setting you apart as a top-tier technical candidate.
+Welcome to the Comprehensive Data Structures and Algorithms in Python repository by MuhammadSheraza002.
+This repository is designed to be a comprehensive and advanced resource, offering an in-depth understanding of data structures and algorithms, aimed at helping you excel in technical interviews and compete for positions at FAANG (Facebook, Apple, Amazon, Netflix, Google) and other top-tier tech companies.

 ## Table of Contents